 Date: October, 2014

-It had a formal dining room, a big great room, high ceilings, a well-stocked bar, pool table, and more.
+We stayed in a 5-Star hunting lodge with a formal dining room, a big great room, high ceilings, a well-stocked bar, pool table, and more.
 It is….
 NICE.

 This is an estate hunt, not free range (as are most stag hunts), and we were hunting on the week that the elk rut and stag ruts overlapped, so on that first night we opened our windows and listened to the beautiful mix of roars and bugles.
 It was a very cool experience and I was excited to start hunting the next morning.